aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 If they fail to boot up after 5 minutes, please verify that both Desired Capacity and Maximum Capacity are set correctly.

-You incur costs for the time the machines are running.
-[RBJ: allocated?]
+You incur costs for the time the cluster is running.

 #### Q: Suppose I want to use the console to tear down my ECS clusters.
 How do I do that?